 Marriage Means You Leave Your Families to Make Your Own

 Getting married means you start a new family with your own traditions and values.
-Even though each of your families have had great influence in your lives, it’s time to leave and create your own family that both of you can get excited about.
+Even though each of your families had great influence in your lives, it’s time to leave and create your own family that both of you can get excited about.

 The Vows You Take Are Promises

 On your wedding day, the main event culminates with the repeating of your vows to one another.
 Your vows aren’t just statements you repeat to seal the deal.
 They are promises that you are pledging to keep until death.
 If you don’t feel ready to fulfill those promises, don’t get married until you are.